 When scholars get ill in school they are taken to the hospital by the school nurses and matrons.
 If the case is severe and cannot be treated in the nearest hospital to school, the nurses contact TFFT and we take a step further in getting the best medical care.
-It is mandatory for all scholars to go for health checkup every time before the school opens.
+It is mandatory for all scholars to go for health checkups before the school opens each year.
 We document every health-related issue and concerns of our scholars.

 The Foundation For Tomorrow avails multivitamins for these scholars, we also give them extra nutritional support like buying them milk and fruits that they take in school; in addition to what is already offered by the school.
 They are closely monitored and cared for by the school matrons and nurses.